 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Geodetic Surveyors job description, Geodetic Surveyors salary, Geodetic Surveyors information, what is the job of a Geodetic Surveyor like, pros and cons about Geodetic Surveyors, colleges and universities for Geodetic Surveyors, is Geodetic Surveyors the right career for me, Quite Hard careers to get into, careers in Architecture and Engineering
+Geodetic Surveyors job description, Geodetic Surveyors salary, Geodetic Surveyors information, what is the job of a Geodetic Surveyor like, pros and cons about Geodetic Surveyors, colleges and universities for Geodetic Surveyors, is Geodetic Surveyors the right career for me, careers in Architecture and Engineering